-Kris Singh: Interesting in the sense that it seems every day that there are new issues that come up that I haven't seen before.
-Challenging in that sometimes because there are new issues, it takes some looking into and trying to explore different avenues to try to tackle them.
-And creative, I would say because sometimes what's needed is a creative approach, something that's out of the ordinary but seems to fit.
+Kris Singh: Interesting in the sense that it seems every day there are new issues that come up that I haven't seen before.
+Challenging in the respect that sometimes because they are new, obviously it takes some looking into and trying to explore different avenues to try to tackle those issues.
+And creative, I would say because sometimes it does need a creative approach, something that's out of the ordinary but would seem to fit.